mac-theobio/QMEE/Bayesian_statistics.md

 Assignment
 ----------

 Install JAGS (and either rjags or R2jags).
-Use jags to manually a Bayesian model to your data, in some way that at least roughly makes sense.
+Use jags to manually fit a Bayesian model to your data, in some way that at least roughly makes sense.
 Discuss your prior assumptions, and compare your simple fit to an analogous frequentist fit.